salgorog/react-portfolio/README.md

-# Getting Started with Create React App
+# React Portfolio

+## Description

+This is a portfolio built through create-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).